Introduction to Malaysian Culture Customs and Etiquette

 A tanned complexion is historically associated with laborers and farmers.

-The rich had fair skin as they didn’t have to work in the fields.
+The rich had fair skin and didn’t have to work in the fields.

-These women will not go out without their UV-coated umbrella, SPF 100 sunscreens, and huge sunglasses and hats.
+These women will not leave without their UV-coated umbrella, SPF 100 sunscreens, and huge sunglasses and hats.

 You can meet some with golf visors, huge brimmed hats in the wet markets.